 In terms of a general definition of PL, we offer the following: PL is the intentional values-driven application of psychology Knowledge to achieve personal, professional, and community goals.
-We purposefully omitted the word ‘ethical’ that Murdoch (2016) used in his similar definition, because we believe that the education psychology major students receive should afford opportunities for students to examine their own values, moral philosophy and ethical frameworks, that will guide their behavior (see Chapter 9, Morris et al., 2018, for how this might be achieved).
+We purposefully omitted the word ‘ethical’ that Murdoch (2016) used in his similar definition, because the education that psychology major students receive should afford opportunities for students to examine their own values, moral philosophy and ethical frameworks, that will guide their behavior (see Chapter 9, Morris et al., 2018, for how this might be achieved).
 Nevertheless, the use of the term ‘values-driven’ acknowledges that our behavior is influenced by values, and we should be aware of such.
 It is also worth noting that, as Cranney and Morris (2021) argued, the use of skills that have an evidence-base for their effectiveness derived from psychological research, does not in itself constitute PL; PL also requires at least a moderate understanding of the theories and research relevant to that evidence-based skill (see Miller, 1969, for a similar argument).
-Further research is required to develop feasible and valid behavioral measures of PL that can be administered not only to psychology students/graduates, but to any group in society (Machin and Glasson, in press; Morris et al., in press; Newell et al., 2020).
+Further research is required to develop feasible and valid behavioral measures of PL that can be administered not only to psychology students/graduates, but to any group in society (Machin and Glasson, 2022; Morris et al., 2021; Newell et al., 2020).

 A critical ingredient of PL as the outcome of psychology education is the teaching approach of psychology educators, which is the subject of the next section.